Staffwerke/vm-babysitter/README.md

     <container_name>
 ```

-Scheduling all found VMs for (compressed) incremental backups on local endpoint every day at 2 am (Berlin time) and will save up to 2 backup chains per VM in case one needs to be rebuilt, throttling RAM's VMs to 4096 MiB when its original setting is above this value.
+Scheduling all found VMs for (compressed) incremental backups on local endpoint every day at 2 am (Berlin time) and will save up to 2 backup chains per VM in case one needs to be rebuilt.

 ### Generic example of full docker command for local and remote backups: